eclipse/vorto/plugin-sdk/plugin-api/Readme.md

 It is totally up to you, which language you choose to implement an importer, either Java, Go, Node.js etc.

-Check out our [importer example](https://github.com/eclipse/vorto-examples/tree/master/vorto-importers/lwm2m-importer), that is implemented and deployed as a serverless AWS Lambda function.
+Check out our [importer example](https://github.com/eclipse/vorto-examples/tree/master/vorto-importers/lwm2m), that is implemented and deployed as serverless AWS Lambda functions.

 # Register your plugin